cs-select-team/CS-Select/README.md

 1. (Optional but recommended) Install MySql-Workbench from the official [MySql Website](https://dev.mysql.com/downloads/workbench/)
 1. Edit values in example-conf.properties and move the new file to `$CATALINA_HOME/conf/Catalina/cs_select/config.properties` (Where `$CATALINA_HOME` is the Tomcat homedirectory)
+1. (Optional) If you don't want to use the default logging settings, refer to the [Logger configuration section](#Logger Configuration)
 1. The MySql-user has to be allowed to create new databases.
 If you don't want to use a default MySql-user he has to be created (e.g. with MySql-Workbench) and the config edited accordingly
 1. Execute mvn package